 Font and Colors

-The wordmark looks dynamic as if hinting at the refreshing properties of the drink.
-This is the most likely version because the “Pepper” in the brand name can symbolize the stimulating effect of caffeine in the soda.
-However, conspiracy theorists suggest that “pep” refers to pepsin, a digestive enzyme that is supposedly part of the product’s secret formula.
+The wordmark looks dynamic, as if hinting at the drink’s refreshing properties.
+This is the most likely version because the “Pepper” in the brand name can symbolize the soda’s stimulating effect from caffeine.
+However, conspiracy theorists suggest that “pep” refers to pepsin, a digestive enzyme supposedly part of the product’s secret formula.

 Unique typography has been designed specifically for the logo.
-For those who want to replicate the style of the lettering, there is the Dr. Pepper font.
-High-Logic – Erwin Denissen created it.
-The color scheme is monotonous: the wordmark is completely burgundy, and the background is white.
+The Dr. Pepper font, created by High-Logic Erwin Denissen, is available for those who want to replicate the lettering’s style.
+The color scheme is monotonous: the wordmark is completely burgundy on a white background.

 Did Dr. Pepper change their logo?